-Every day at the University of Maryland Children’s Hospital (UMCH), located within the University of Maryland Medical Center, teams of caregivers deliver cutting edge medicine in a compassionate way.
+Every day at the University of Maryland Children’s Hospital (UMCH), located within the University of Maryland Medical Center, teams of caregivers deliver cutting-edge medicine in a compassionate way.
 With more than 20 areas of specialty medicine, children may be seen at one of our many outpatient locations around the State, or they may need to be inpatients at our Baltimore hospital.
 Recognized throughout Maryland and the Mid-Atlantic region as a resource for critically and chronically ill children, UMCH physicians and staff excel in combining advanced medicine with family-centered care.
-With more than 130 pediatric specialists, our goal is to be the hospital of choice for the children and families of Maryland and beyond.
+With more than 120 full-time faculty physicians, our goal is to be the hospital of choice for the children and families of Maryland and beyond.

 UMCH is home to the east coast’s first Breathmobile, a mobile asthma unit that makes regular visits to many schools, providing ongoing asthma and allergy care for children, close to home.
 The Breathmobile helps prevent asthma attacks, the #1 cause of pediatric emergency room visits.

-To read more about the University of Maryland Children's Hospital, visit umm.edu/programs/childrens.
+To read more about the University of Maryland Children's Hospital, visit www.umms.org/childrens.

 Mr. George “Chip” Doetsch, III